digitalocean/gradient-adk/gradient/runtime/README.md

 The runtime system automatically:

 1. **Tracks Requests**: Creates a context for each entrypoint call
-2. **Instruments Frameworks**: Automatically monkey-patches framework code to track node executions
+2. **Instruments Frameworks**: Automatically instruments framework code to track node executions
 3. **Provides Observability**: Logs and tracks timing, inputs, outputs, and errors
 4. **Extensible Architecture**: Clean interfaces for adding new framework instrumentors